 A Claims Adjuster is responsible for in-field investigations of personal injury and property damage.
 Their analysis and conclusions are the first steps an insurance company will take when reviewing an insured’s claim for compensation.
 The final report submitted by the Claims Adjuster to his supervisor should be well-reasoned based upon a thorough review of all available evidence such as photos, videos, witness interviews, and expert consultations.

-Screen your next resumes with one-way video interviews
+Screen your job candidates with one-way video interviews

 - Get information missing from resumes